 Balanced atop the white cliffs of South Bass Island, the park offers visitors a tranquil setting to enjoy nature and expansive views of Lake Erie.
-Located a few miles from one of Ohio's top tourist destinations-- Put-In-Bay-- visitors can enjoy camping, swimming, picnicking, and fishing.
-Overnight accommodations includes a campground, cabents, and camper cabin.
+Located a few miles from one of Ohio's top tourist destinations — Put-In-Bay — visitors can enjoy camping, swimming, picnicking, and fishing.
+Overnight options in the park include a campground, cabents, and camper cabin.

 - A public launch ramp near the picnic area provides access to Lake Erie.

 - Boat rentals are available in the park — power boats, kayaks, and personal watercraft.